skynetneo/open-call/README.md

 - FastAPI backend for handling API requests
 - Uvicorn for ASGI server deployment
 - Twilio integration for SMS and voice call routing
-- HTML-based frontend (planned Tauri GUI integration)
+- HTML-based frontend (using assistants-ui concepts)
+- LangGraph agents with LangMem persistence
 - Dockerized environment for simplified deployment

 ## Installation